stadtnavi/stadtnavi-tutorial/02-otp-and-graph-building/README.md

 $
 ```

-To verify that the OpenTripPlanner started successfully, you may check for the following lines in the logs:
+To verify that OpenTripPlanner started successfully, you may check for the following lines in the logs:
 ```sh
 $ docker logs 02-otp-and-graph-building_opentripplanner_1